kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 41: January 2, 2020

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Continued the Face Recognition application.
+Learning about the Clarifai API and how to incorporate that into my face-recognition app.

+**Thoughts**: I have a lot of project ideas to create using React.
+I've been writing them on my Google Keep.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/face-recognition-project/commit/2edd14ca29163e804a2cabfe69ac04a4b3ce8728)

+---

 ### Day 40: January 1, 2020

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Continued the Face Recognition application.